 Every student deserves a world-class education.
-Sign up to learn more and to make your voice heard.
+Sign up to share your support for quality education access for all students, and to learn more.

 The record of DC charters in improving student performance is at an all-time high.
 The share of charter students meeting state college- and career-readiness benchmarks (PARCC) has increased every year!